Traunsteinera

 Traunsteinera, the round headed orchid, or globe orchid, is a genus of flowering plants from the orchid family, Orchidaceae.

 Description

 Traunsteinera species are terrestrial, perennial plants (geophytes), which overwinter with two ovate root nodules.

 They are slender, up to 60 cm high plants.
 The flower stem has no leaf rosette but scattered stem leaves.

-The inflorescence is very dense, with dozens of small flowers in an initially cone-shaped, later spherical to spherical spike.
+The inflorescence is very dense, with dozens of small flowers in an initially cone-shaped, later spherical, spike.
 The perianth petals are oval in shape, with a long spatulate spire, forming a helmet.
 The lip is three-lobed, with a thin, curved spur.
 The gynostemium is short and obtuse, the rostellum three-lobed.

 Distribution

-The species is rare and occurs locally in the medium and high mountain ranges from the temperate regions of Europe to the Caucasus.
-Plants are found growing in neutral to calcareous, moist or dry soils in sunny places such as calcareous grasslands and alpine meadows.
-In medium and high mountain ranges from 1000-3000 m.
+The species are rare and occur locally in the medium and high mountain ranges from the temperate regions of Europe to the Caucasus.
+Plants are found growing in neutral to calcareous, moist or dry soils in sunny places such as calcareous grasslands and alpine meadows in medium and high mountain ranges from 1000-3000 m.